barrydunne/AspNet.KickStarter/Readme.md

 These commands and queries rely on `Result`, `Result<T>` and `Error` types from this library

-## OpenTelemetryTracePipelineBehavior
+## TracePipelineBehavior

-The library provides a generic `OpenTelemetryTracePipelineBehavior` class that adds automatic trace activities for any commands or queries.
+The library provides a generic `TracePipelineBehavior` class that adds automatic trace activities for any commands or queries.

 ## ValidationPipelineBehavior